 As with most things in life, gentrification takes time.
 Slow and meticulous like the intricacies of a spider's artful web, it entangled the small town of Dronesk.
 Five generations ago, when the rest of the nation was undergoing robust industrialisation, Dronesk had been encapsulated in a time warp, seemingly untouched by man.

 Situated on the outskirts of Rujga Province, Dronesk—a woodland area, cradled between two mountains—was uninhabited, save for a few hundred Brommian who saw the land as their home and could navigate its rough terrain.

 The nation belonged to the Arash.
 The Brommian who lived in the Pirmian Valleys of Rujga Province were seen as settlers, or as one prominent Arash described it at the time: "Guests who had overstayed their welcome."

 The Bikjaru were Arash of bourgeois lineage.
-They lived in the city of Rujga, and like most eminent families of that time, they had grown influential because of their alliance with the opposition after the fall of the Tsar.
+They lived in the city of Rujga, and like most up-and-coming families of that time, they had grown influential because of their alliance with the opposition after the fall of the Tsar.
 One such Bikjaru was Konstantin Ru (later Konstantin Ru of Ljerumlup), whose father had made a small fortune in the chain of production fuelling the industrialisation.

 Konstantin Ru, as a young man of twenty-six years, built a timber factory in Dronesk.
 With it, he attracted about six hundred young workers, most of them Brommian from the city—cheap labour with nothing to lose.